S-Type Load Cells 101

 Prosthetic Load and Fatigue Testing

-Prosthetic limbs must be tested for extreme loading that can occur during falls, accidents, and sports movements.
-Fatigue testing of prosthetic components determines the expected lifespan of the components under normal usage.
+Prosthetic limbs must be tested under extreme loading conditions during falls, accidents, and sports activities.
+Fatigue testing of prosthetic components determines the expected lifespan under normal use.
 Interface suggested a static load test apparatus using SSMF Fatigue Rated S-Type Load Cell attached to hydraulic actuators to apply and measure loads.
-The fatigue testing machine uses SSMF Fatigue Rated S-type Load Cell to apply and measure cyclic loads.
+The fatigue testing machine uses the SSMF Fatigue Rated S-type Load Cell to apply and measure cyclic loads.
 During the fatigue test, the actuator repeatedly applies and removes the force to simulate activity such as walking.
-Tilt tables may also be used to apply forces at various angles to simulate the heel-to-toe movement of walking or running.
-Using this solution, engineers can determine whether prosthetic materials and designs will withstand the rigors of daily use and occasional high load situations.
+Tilt tables may also apply forces at various angles to simulate the heel-to-toe movement of walking or running.
+Using this solution, engineers can determine whether prosthetic materials and designs will withstand the rigors of daily use and occasional high-load situations.
 Read more here.

 Furniture Fatigue Cycle Testing

-To meet safety protocols in relation to the manufacturing of various furniture products, fatigue testing, shock testing, and proof testing must be rigorously performed before diffusion into the marketplace.
-Force testing simulations on furniture products are critical in determining the posted max loads to protect manufacturers from liability due to damages that might result from the misuse of those products and overloading.
-Using an Interface Model SSMF Fatigue Rated S-Type Load Cell along with Interface Model 9890 Strain Gage, Load Cell, & mV/V Indicator provides a solution that measures the force being applied in fatigue cycle testing of a furniture product, in this case testing the rocking mechanism in an office chair.
-Unlike other similar load cells, the Model SSMF is fatigue rated making it highly suitable for fatigue testing.
-No fatigue failure of any fatigue-rated Interface load cell, used within its ratings, has ever been reported.
-The furniture manufacturer was able to obtain accurate data about the rocking mechanism the office chair as it was fatigue cycled into failure.
+To meet safety protocols for manufacturing various furniture products, fatigue testing, shock testing, and proof testing must be rigorously performed before diffusion into the marketplace.
+Force testing simulations on furniture products are critical to determining the posted max loads to protect manufacturers from liability arising from misuse or overloading.
+Using an Interface Model SSMF Fatigue Rated S-Type Load Cell along with an Interface Model 9890 Strain Gage, Load Cell, & mV/V Indicator provides a solution that measures the force being applied in fatigue cycle testing of a furniture product, in this case, testing the rocking mechanism in an office chair.
+Unlike similar load cells, the Model SSMF is fatigue-rated, making it highly suitable for fatigue testing.
+No fatigue failure of any fatigue-rated Interface load cell used within its ratings has ever been reported.
+The furniture manufacturer obtained accurate data on the office chair’s rocking mechanism as it was fatigue-cycled to failure.
 Adjustments were made to the design to improve the safety and life of the furniture, ensuring product quality and protecting the manufacturer from future liability.
 Read more here.

-Interface S-Type Load Cells are highly effective, accurate and flexible products used for a wide variety of applications needing compression and tension force testing.
+Interface S-Type Load Cells are highly effective, accurate, and flexible products used for various applications needing compression and tension force testing.
 To learn more about Interface’s S-Type Load Cells, you can also visit here or call us today to speak to an application engineer who can help you select the right product for your next project at 480-948-5555.